kowackag/currency-savings-calculator/README.md

  &nbsp;

-The data (cuuency price) are loaded from API, communication is based on `fetch()` method.
+The data (currency price) are loaded from API, communication is based on `fetch()` method.
 Data during working app are saved and store in [localStorage](http://kursjs.pl/kurs/storage/storage.php) built into a web browser.
 The state is managed with Redux, using a separate storage for `localStorage` data and for the `API`.
 Combine it with `.combineReducers()`

 ```
 const reducers = combineReducers({